-Students will only qualify if their SAPSE Credit (combined subject credits) is equal or higher than 0,85 in their previous year of study.
+Students will only qualify if their SAPSE Credit (combined subject credits) was equal to or higher than 0,85 in their previous year of study.

 A fixed value per subject will be awarded as bursary.

 Criteria and the value of the bursaries to be determined by the FAC annually: